ElleNaazB/Project-1/README.md

 # Project 1 -Cumulative Return Analysis

+# need to install this libraries

+import yfinance as yf
+from yahoo_fin.stock_info import get_data
+import pandas as pd
+import matplotlib.pyplot as plt import numpy as np

 # What is total return/cumulative return?

 The total return produced by an investment over a specified period is known as the cumulative return.